Ottawa's police chief ousted amid truck protest in Canada

 Interim Ottawa Police Chief Steve Bell said he believes authorities have reached a turning point: “I believe we now have the resources and partners to put a safe end to this occupation.”

 Meanwhile, trucks with horns blaring rolled out of the Alberta border town of Coutts, across from Montana, ending the siege that had disrupted trade for more than two weeks.
-Police earlier this week arrested 11 people at the site and seized guns and ammunition.
+Police earlier this week arrested 13 people at the site and seized guns and ammunition.
+Four men also faces a charge of conspiracy to murder RCMP officers.

-The end of the blockade there apparently left just one obstructed border crossing, at Emerson, Manitoba, opposite North Dakota, according to authorities.
-And the Mounties said they were confident the protesters there would soon would be leaving and would be gone by Wednesday.

 Over the weekend, police broke the blockade at the busiest and most important crossing, the Ambassador Bridge between Windsor, Ontario, and Detroit, arresting dozens of demonstrators.
 The nearly week-long protest disrupted auto production in both countries, but it was returning to normal on Tuesday.